Tampa Mayor Jane Castor to host the annual State of the City

-TAMPA, Fla. — Hey Tampa residents, are you curious about your city's future, including what's next on the list for the mayor to get done this year?
+TAMPA, Fla. — Are you curious about your city's future, including what's next on the list for the mayor to get done this year?
 Well, an upcoming event could answer all your questions.

-The public is welcome to attend the event, and it will be a good opportunity for people to hear Castor reflect on accomplishments, improvements and other Tampa-related topics that have an impact on the community.
+The public is welcome to attend the event, and it will be an opportunity for people to hear Castor reflect on accomplishments, improvements and other Tampa-related topics that have an impact on the community.

 In last year's State of the City, Castor hosted the event and talked about Tampa's response to the COVID-19 pandemic and the city hosting Super Bowl 55.